TechnicJelle/CMGT_GraduationReport/report.typ

 = Glossary
 // Explanation of some (technical) terms, for people who don't know them yet.
 // These aren't explained in-text, to not disrupt the flow of the text for people who do actually understand the terms.
+#let glossary-dict = (
+	(
+		key: "acceleration-device",
+		short: "Acceleration Device",
-- *Acceleration Device*: a device that is specialized in a specific (type of) operation, to make that type of work faster than a general purpose device would be able to do.
+		description: [A device that is specialized in a specific (type of) operation, to make that type of work faster than a general purpose device would be able to do.], ),
+	(
+		key: "gpu",
+		short: "GPU",
+		long: "Graphics Processing Unit",
-- *GPU*: Graphics Processing Unit.
-An Acceleration Device that specializes in graphics calculations, but can also be used for more general purpose computing.
+		description: [An @acceleration-device that specializes in graphics calculations, but can also be used for more general purpose computing.], ),
+	(
+		key: "api",
+		short: "API",
+		long: "Application Programming Interface",
-- *API*: Application Programming Interface.
-The "rules"/"contract" that a certain programming system offers.
+		description: [The "rules"/"contract" that a certain programming system offers"] ),
-- *OpenGL*: absolutely ancient GPU API.
+	(
+		key: "gpu-api",
+		short: "GPU API",
+		description: [An @api for controlling @gpu:pl],
+	),
+	(
+		key: "opengl",
+		short: "OpenGL",
+		long: "Open Graphics Library",
+		description: [absolutely ancient @gpu-api],
+	),
+	(
+		key: "vulkan",
+		short: "Vulkan",
-- *Vulkan*: newer API than OpenGL, made to be similarly cross-platform as OpenGL, but much more low-level, to allow more control to the users.
-Technically not a GPU API, but an Acceleration Device API.
+		description: [Newer @api than @opengl, made to be similarly cross-platform as @opengl, but much more low-level, to allow more control to the users.
+Technically not just a @gpu-api, but an @acceleration-device @api.], ),
+	(
+		key: "paradigm",
+		short: "paradigm",
-- *paradigm*: style / way of doing things
+		description: [style / way of doing things],
+	),
+)

+//All the functions to convert ↑this dict into text in the document
+#import "@preview/glossarium:0.5.4": make-glossary, register-glossary, print-glossary, gls, glspl
+#show: make-glossary
+//#show link: name => underline(text(rgb("#AA0000"), [#name]))
+#show ref: it => {
+	let el = it.element
+	if el != none and el.func() == figure and el.kind == "glossarium_entry" {
+		// Style the glossarium entry references
+		show link: it => underline(text(rgb("#AA0000"), it))
+		text(blue.darken(40%), it)
+	} else {
+		// Other references as usual.
+		it
+	}
+}
+#register-glossary(glossary-dict)
+#print-glossary(glossary-dict, disable-back-references: true)

 #pagebreak()